Experiential Marketing: Create Meaningful Brand Moments

 Most importantly, your organization is proving to your consumers that healthy habits are doable.
 And maybe the ease of walking 10,000 steps will inspire them to finally make that medical appointment they’ve been putting off!

 Bottom line: You want to make sure that the event, or the benefit you provide, makes sense for your organization’s brand.
+This is especially true when the event promotes the opening of a new hospital location.

 Go digital to expand your reach

-Consumer wins:
+Consumer win

-The participant receives motivation to train for the race and feels warm and fuzzy about the health insurance company’s donation to a cause he or she cares about — both leading to a positive experience, feelings and memories.
+The participant receives motivation to train for the race and feels warm and fuzzy about the health insurance company’s donation to a cause he or she cares about — both leading to a positive experience, feelings, and memories.

-Brand wins:
+Brand win

 Both the running event host and health insurance company have a lot to gain through this partnership.